Garmelon/cove/README.md

 It runs on Linux, Windows and macOS.

+## Using cove

+To start cove, simply run `cove` in your terminal.
+For more info about the available subcommands such as exporting room logs or resetting cookies, run `cove --help`.

+If you delete rooms, cove's vault (the database it stores messages and other things in) won't automatically shrink.
+If it takes up too much space, try running `cove gc` and waiting for it to finish.
+This isn't done automatically because it can take quite a while.

 ## Manual installation

 This section contains instructions on how to install cove by compiling it yourself.